 Then, the polymer had to be characterised in the correct way.
 M.R.Mackley, R.T.J.Marshall, J.B.A.F.Smeulders and F.D.Zhao.
 The rheological characterization of polymeric and colloidal fluids.
 Chem Eng Sci.
 49,16, 2551-2565 (1994).

 Then systematic experiments were carried out using the Multipass Rheometer (MPR) that was specifically developed for the task of following polymer processing flow.

-Below is a Powerpoint presentation given about the MPR in 2007 at the University of Braga, Portugal.
+Below is a Powerpoint presentation given about the MPR in 2006 at Yamagata Japan

-There are two movie sequences in the presentation which appear on this page after the powerpoint presentation.
+There are two movie sequences relevant to the Hong Kong presentation

 The MPR movie below shows the flow birefringence processing behaviour of molten polyethylene flowing within a slit.
 Each dark retardation band measures a certain level of stress within the polymer

 The movie below shows the flow birefringence processing behaviour of molten polyethylene flowing within a Cross Slot geometry.
 Each dark retardation band measures a certain level of stress within the polymer.